NicholasChao/Tens/README.md

  This project was written in Swift using Xcode.
 To open the application, open the xCode project file in the Tens.xcodeproj.zip using Xcode, and run the project on the iPhone SE simulator.

+ Alternatively, the raw view controller code can be found in 'ViewController.swift'